solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 You can break even on the costs when buying timber below 540 silver.
 But I wouldn't stress too much about the price.
 Timber bought below 1000 silver will lose you 'only' ~5-20 mil/H depending on your mastery.

+**Any downsides?**
+Timber is heavy, which leads to extremely low afk times.
+Even with the a maxed out weight setup, you're looking at no more than 15 minutes of afk time.
+Besides this issue, the timber->SRM method is unique because it has high supply, easy liquidization and breaks even on the costs.
+You can find lighter recipes that in turn struggle with e.g. supply or liquidation.
+Any recipe with a T1->T3 proc can be used in a powerleveling strategy.
+People have done for example gemstones and hides in the past but you'll want to work out the feasibility of those methods on your own :)

 **Can I level processing and profit?**

 You sure can.
 Consider processing ore into ingots and timber into plywood, which will be slightly less EXP/H than the timber→SRM route but can be profitable depending on market prices.